Hatsune Miku: Colorful Stage!: Gameplay

-The game also features virtual lives, which is a mode where players can go to a virtual concert, similar to augmented reality (AR) or a Vocaloid live concert, where players can interact with one another.
-They can see other players all around the world and their favorite group performing via 3D animation.
+The game also features Virtual Shows, which is a mode where players can go to a virtual concert, similar to augmented reality or a Vocaloid-themed live concert, where players can interact with one another.
+They can see other players all around the world, using various items that can be given to characters, which are usable via currency, and their favorite group performing via 3D animation.
+These can be viewable in real-time, like the event's After Shows, birthday/anniversary shows and seasonal shows for example, with Welcome Shows, formerly known as Release Commemoration Shows, which are available for the first couple weeks after starting the game, or via archives, which require currency, except for the event's After Shows, which are viewable after finishing an event's main story.
+Furthermore, Connect Shows, which are mainly held in the Japanese server, are large scale versions of Virtual Shows, which require paid currency, featured full versions of various songs and real-time interactions with characters during the show, which are excluded in archival versions, which are excluded in the Chinese version.

+A life simulation-based mode, MYSEKAI, was added in 2025 in Japan and Asia and 2026 worldwide.
+Unlike the main game, stamina is used by gathering, while Bonus Energy allows use of boosted stamina, which boosts gathering speed.

+In 2026, first on Japanese servers, players can create their own charts, which require creators to achieve a Full Combo or All Perfect to post and share their created chart.

-The game initially launched with 28 songs, with around four new songs added per month to the game, with over 500 songs currently included.
-The tracklist mainly consists of Vocaloid songs or those from Vocaloid producers, with most songs having two versions: the original version (or new versions specifically made for the game; named "Virtual Singer version" in-game), and Sekai versions, having the song covered by the original characters, and sometimes joined by a virtual singer.
-Some songs also have a 3D-animated and/or 2D-animated music video (MV), with animated MVs either being newly created for the game (named "2D MV" in-game) or original.
+The game initially launched with 28 songs, with around four new songs added per month to the game, with over 700 songs currently included.
+The tracklist mainly consists of Vocaloid songs or those from Vocaloid producers, with most songs having two versions: the original version (or new versions specifically made for the game; named "Virtual Singer version" in-game), and Sekai versions, having the song covered by the original characters, and most of the time joined by a virtual singer.
+Some songs also have a 3D-animated (named "3DMV" in-game) and/or 2D-animated music video (MV), with animated MVs either being newly created for the game (named "2DMV" in-game) or original MVs (named "Original MV" in-game).
 Songs without an official MV are played with a static 2D background, commonly known as "Lite" in-game.